 The support resources on these pages are intended to provide support to those intending to take one or more module of the Institution's professional exam

-For details about applying for the exam, and updates on the exam, please see our main exam webpage.
+for details and updates about applying for the exam, please see our main exam webpage and our exam FAQs

 A number of study videos have been recorded by the IRSE Younger Members' section and can be found on our Vimeo study area along with recordings of exam reviews where the examiners give feedback on the previous year's exam.

 The IRSE Younger Members' section organise study days / workshops in person and online.
 Keep an eye on our events page and social media for announcements and details of how to book your place.

 Some volunteers run study groups in towns and cities across the world.
 The IRSE does not have a full list of these, but if you want your group advertised here, please let the exam team know by emailing email@example.com.
 If you are interested in setting up your own group, please read our guidance document.

 There is also an independent IRSE exam forum which is run by volunteers, providing support and guidance for all the exam modules.

 The material on the following module pages provides information about the exam, and individual modules, on:

 This covers all aspects of railway control engineering at a foundation level.
 Please click here to be taken to the Certificate's support resources page and here to be taken to the Certificate's reading list.